maryamsorani2008/Language-Institute-Management-System/README.md

 → Our project is about Language Schools management📒🗞️:

-→ Miss.
-Sorani is responsible for the user interface🙇‍♀️🤳.
+→ Maryam Sorani is responsible for the user interface🙇‍♀️🤳.

-→ Mr.Afshar responsible for the database.📈💾.
+→ Ilya Afshar is responsible for the database.📈💾.

-→ I am also responsible for logic.🤔🧠.
+→  Asma jamshidian is also responsible for logic.🤔🧠.

 # What is our goal for this project?🎓🎖️